Practical Challenges in Executing Shor's Algorithm on Existing Quantum Platforms: Review on Shor's Implementations

 At a high level, Shor’s algorithm consists of three main steps: \begin{enumerate} \item \textbf{Choose a random base (classical). } Pick an integer \(a\) with \(1<a<N\) and \(\gcd(a,N)=1\).
 Let \(r\) be the smallest positive integer such that

 i.e., the \emph{period} of the sequence \(a^{x}\bmod N\).

-\item \textbf{Find the period (quantum). } Use a QFT–based QPE routine to infer \(r\) from the periodic structure of \(a^{x}\bmod N\).
-This order-finding step is classically believed to require exponential time in the bit-length of $N$, but can be solved in polynomial time on a fault-tolerant quantum computer.
+\item \textbf{Find the period (quantum). } Use a QFT–based QPE routine to infer \(r\) from the periodic structure of \(a^{x}\bmod N\).Classically, order finding in $\mathbb{Z}_N^{\times}$ is not known to admit a polynomial-time algorithm and is believed to require sub-exponential time in the bit-length of $N$.
+In contrast, a fault-tolerant quantum computer can solve this problem in polynomial time.

 \item \textbf{Compute the factors (classical). } If \(r\) is even and \(a^{r/2}\not\equiv -1 \pmod N\), then

 yield nontrivial factors of \(N\).
 Otherwise, choose a new \(a\) and repeat. \end{enumerate}